How often do you think about what type of water you drink?

 Last but not least, there is sparkling water.

-Sparkling water is the fancy name for soda or carbonated water, water that has been infused with carbon dioxide gas during the bottling process.
+Sparkling water is the fancy name for club soda or carbonated water, water that has been infused with carbon dioxide gas during the bottling process.

-People like sparkling water because it has a more active mouthfeel, and even a different taste (due to the CO2 gas) than flat water.
+People enjoy sparkling water because it has a more active mouthfeel, and even a different taste (due to the CO2 gas) than flat water.
 Some sparkling water is derived from mineral sources, so it contains those added (if minor) benefits of mineral water.

 However, there are no concrete benefits of sparkling water except for the fact that it encourages you to drink more fluids.